code-423n4/2023-10-ethena/README.md

 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context: N/A
 - Does it use an oracle?: No
-- Describe any novel or unique curve logic or mathematical models your code uses: EIP-712, ERC-4626
+- Describe any novel or unique curve logic or mathematical models your code uses:  None
-- Is this either a fork of or an alternate implementation of another project?: False
+- Is this either a fork of or an alternate implementation of another project?: No
-- Does it use a side-chain?: False
+- Does it use a side-chain?: No, ethereum mainnet only
-- Describe any specific areas you would like addressed: Any attack that results in misplacement of funds.
+- Describe any specific areas you would like addressed: Any attack that results in misplacement of funds or denial of service.
 ```

 # Tests